-There’s nothing better than a good night’s sleep!!!!
-I try and get at least 7 hours and on a good night my goal is at least 8 hours of sleep a night.
+There’s nothing better than a good night’s sleep!
+I try to sleep well and and get at least 7 hours – and on a good night my goal is at least 8 hours of sleep a night.
 That way I have more energy and am able to focus on the great things that each day can bring.
 Not getting enough sleep can age you quickly and cause all sorts of other health issues.
-We all need to recharge our batteries!
-As busy moms, we so often put ourselves last and that means putting things off until after the kids go to bed, but you’re not doing yourself any favors!
-We all need energy to take care of ourselves and our families.
-So remember to make YOU a priority in your life, too!
+We all need to recharge our batteries in order to have the energy to take care of ourselves and our families.
+So remember to sleep well – make it a priority in your life!

 1. Do something relaxing before bed.
 We often hear about the importance of creating bedtime rituals for babies and toddlers, but adults need them, too.
 It sends a signal to your body that it’s time to unwind.
 Each person has a different idea of what’s relaxing, but often it’s just a bath, reading a book, or talking quietly with your “honey” or kids.

 2. On the other hand, make sure you don’t do anything that can get you riled up before bed.
 That means no watching the news or high-energy or violent television shows or movies (all those disasters and devastation stories are anything but calming).
 Even paying bills can make it hard to relax.

 3. Put away your laptop.
 “Just one more e-mail…” Does that sound familiar?
 Working on your laptop or smart phone in bed can get in the way of our much needed rest.
 Besides, do you really want to dream about work?